Paracel Islands: European

-Portuguese maps from the early 16th century marked a group of ilhas allagadas (lit. "alleged islands") in the area.
+Portuguese maps from the early 16th century marked a group of ilhas allagadas (lit. "flooded islands") in the area.
 They were later named y as del atabalero after the atabaque hand drum, due to the concial shape assigned to the entire group.
 The Paracels and the Spratlys were not distinguished separately at the time.
 From the mid-1500s Portuguese cartographers began referring to the group as Ilhas do Pracel, although y as del atabalero was still used for some time.
 The word Paracel is likely a variant of pracel or parcel, from the Spanish word placer used by Portuguese and Spanish navigators to designate shallow sandy seas or submerged banks, such as the Placer de los Roques.

 Similar names entered Dutch and French maps, such as the 1617 Chart of Asia and eight city maps published by Willem Blaeu as well as the 1747 Kaart van de Kusten van Kochinchine, van Tunquin, en Gedeeltelyk van de Chineesse-kus / Carte des Costes de Cochin chine, Tunquin, et Partie de celles de la Chine (lit.
 "Map of the coasts of Cochinchina, Tonkin, and part of the Chinese coast") published by Pieter de Hondt/Pierre d'Hondt.